PLUSDEVLLC/react-808/README.md

 # React 808
-JavaScript 808 Drum Machine built using React.js
+JavaScript 808 Drum Machine built using React.js and hooks